Skip to content

 5. Enter this command and press enter to start up the module /var/packages/WireGuard/scripts/start

-You should now be able to see the WireGuard package running in Package Manager.
+You should now be able to see the WireGuard package running in Package Center.
 Please note while I will try my best to support in relation to this module I may have to refer you on to BlackVoid if it is a specific technical issue.

 On to the next part.